If you haven't used Geranium Oil yet then read this and get a bottle for yourself. I was blown away when I read the benefits of this oil.

 This is one of the milder essential oils that proves excellent for skin applications, so the likelihood of sensitivity is low but not impossible.

-Let me if you used Geranium Oil and what your experience with it is.
+Let me know if you used Geranium Oil and what your experience with it is.

 DISCLAIMER: This information is not intended to serve as medical advice.
 Please ask your doctor if you have any concerns after using Geranium Oil or any oil you aren't familiar with.